 • Elk and pronghorn antelope licenses obtained via the Private Lands Use System.

 All prices listed include a nonrefundable application fee (residents: $7; nonresidents: $13).

 50% Discounts for resident military and veterans apply to all draw license fees but not application fees.
-See Habitat Stamp and Habitat Management & Access Validation requirements.
+For Habitat Stamp and Habitat Management & Access Validation requirements (see page 10).

 |Standard Elk License (Residents 18–64 years of age and all nonresidents)|

 |A (Antlerless)||$60||Not Issued|